disidrosi/disidrosi.github.io/content/blog/08-mixture-experiments-intro/index.md

     "data analysis"

 ]
-params:
+showTableOfContents: true
-    math: true
+showDateUpdated: true
+thumbnail: "*rsm_contour*"
 ---

-> [!NOTE] Summary
+{{< katex >}}

+{{< lead >}}
-> This post is an introduction to mixture experimental design.
-I'll walk you
-> through a complete polymer yarn example, showing how to plan, analyze, and
-> interpret the results of a simple mixture design.
+This post is an introduction to mixture experimental design.
+I'll walk you through a complete polymer yarn example, showing how to plan, analyze, and interpret the results of a simple mixture design.

->
-> The second half covers practical resources including books, commercial
-> software solutions and open-source alternatives, helping you choose the right
-> tools for your projects.
+The second half covers practical resources including books, commercial software solutions and open-source alternatives, helping you choose the right tools for your projects.

-{{% toc %}}
+{{< /lead >}}

 ## What are mixture experiments?